 How to Prune Brugmansia

 Pruning brugmansia forces it to grow more limbs, thus produces more flowers.
 Therefore, knowing how to prune brugmansia is important.
 The correct method for pruning these shrub-like plants is to cut off all but the newest growth.
-Prune back tips to about a ½ inch from the node.
+Prune back tips to about ½ inch from the node.
 Do not prune the main leader unless you want to grow brugmansia in tree form.

 If you want a bushy tree, prune lateral branches at the joint.
 Begin pruning the plant when the main trunk forms its first “Y” and then prune back any older branches to encourage additional branching.
 Cut back as much as one-third of the plant.
 For larger plants, this could be as much as 1 to 2 feet.
 Keep in mind that tree form plants will need to be continually cut throughout the growing season to maintain their shape.

 When to Trim a Brugmansia